 The neighborhood is peppered with small businesses and storefront eateries.
 There’s an abundance of local fares, including coffee shops, cafés, bakeries, bistros, BBQ joints, and bars, all within walking distance.
 It’s a lively and thriving hive of activity.

 The Lincoln Theatre is also just right up the road at Garfield and Long.
-This majestic performance space is a historical landmark dating back to 1928, and was recently a winner of the James B. Recchie Design Award from the Columbus Landmarks Foundation.
+This majestic performance space is a historical landmark dating back to 1928 and was recently a winner of the James B. Recchie Design Award from the Columbus Landmarks Foundation.
 Locals know the Lincoln Theatre for its phenomenal jazz performances both past and present.
+The area also has a strong neighborhood association that is focused on improving the area and keeping it safe.

 What’s Going On In and Around Olde Towne East?

-There are major revitalization efforts underway or in planning for Olde Towne East, including the aforementioned business improvement program called the Neighborhood Commercial Revitalization Program, which matches funds and grants for business training, education and loans in several cities in the Northeastern United States and the District of Columbia.
+Major revitalization efforts are underway or in planning for Olde Towne East, including the aforementioned business improvement program called the Neighborhood Commercial Revitalization Program, which matches funds and grants for business training, education, and loans in several cities in the Northeastern United States and the District of Columbia.

 There are also plans to makeover Parsons Avenue – the Parsons Avenue Streetscape Project.
 According to Columbus Division of Design & Construction Project Manager and Utility Coordinator Cristina Parady, this project is a capital infrastructure project by the City of Columbus with significant economic development considerations for Olde Towne East and the entire Near East area.
 This project would bring improvements to the infrastructure and environment, and provide a public art component as well.